Rat Bait Poisoning (Rodenticide Toxicosis) in Dogs

 • Anticoagulant rodenticide poisoning is easier to manage than bromethalin rodenticide poisoning, which has no antidote

-A Closer Look: What is Rat Bait Poisoning in Dogs?
+A closer look: Rat Bait Poisoning (Rodenticide Toxicosis) in Dogs

 The symptoms of rodenticide poisoning vary widely depending on the type of rodenticide and the dose.
 Some poisons produce symptoms immediately after exposure, while others may take as long as a week.